 In early August 2018, Google implemented major changes to their core algorithm.
 It had a particularly strong impact on websites in the YMYL (Your Money or Your Life) spaces.
 In late September 2018, and to a lesser later in the fall, more big tremors hit the same ranking factors.

-ClickSteam’s two largest clients are in the vaping and cannabis sectors, so we’ve analyzed a plethora of data to understand how to improve and continue growing our clients’ Google ranking in “Your Health” niches.
-Here’s what we learned.
+ClickSteam’s two largest clients are in the health sectors, so we’ve analyzed a plethora of data to understand how to improve and continue growing our clients’ Google ranking in “Your Health” niches.

 The Medic Update Used Very Different Ranking Factors Than Fall 2018 Algorithm Update

-The smaller of these two clients, a cannabis sector start-up got a boost from the Medic update.
-The other client site, a top 3 Global site in vaping eCommerce— and a first mover in the space—was receiving roughly 85,000 visits a month and jumped to 225,000 visits after the October update.
+The smaller of these two clients, a cannabis sector start-up, got a boost from the Medic update.
+The other client site, a top 3 Global site in vaping eCommerce— and a first mover in the space—received roughly 85,000 visits a month and jumped to 225,000 after the October update.
 They were at 360,000 visits from Google organic search in January 2019.

 What We Learned From The Fall Update

 Google hones in on Expertise, Trust, Authority (E.A.T) signals for these topics because they are sensitive for users, and accurate information is critical.
 Content marketing for a site in the marijuana sector, for example, is now very different than for sites about Victorian literature: you will probably survive bad advice about the latter, but if you turn to CBD and terpenes to help treat cancer, bad advice could put you in a very, very bad place.
 Building Expertise, Authority, and Trust for websites in these your-money-or-your-life sectors requires bleeding-edge strategy.
 This is not your father’s SEO anymore.